timoBaader/fs13-typescript-public/README.md

 4. Interface Transaction

-    - It has 2 properties, a string called `name` and a Date called `date`. `date` refers to the time that transaction has been created.
+    - It has 2 properties, a number called `amount` and a Date called `date`. `date` refers to the time that transaction has been created.

 Run the following codes in `index.ts`and share your results and findings in the Slack channel